petercrona/localstate-react-examples/README.md

 TicTacToe is a more advanced example to show you a clear separation of view and "business" logic.
 Checkout is an example of a multi-step form.

+When looking at the examples, pay attention to what kind of code you find in the component versus in the model.

 Cheers,
 Peter